Colitis in cats: causes, symptoms and treatment

 Causes of colitis in cats

-Inflammation of the colon can be triggered by a wide-range of factors, from ingesting human food products to parasites and funguses in the cat’s gastrointestinal tract.
+Inflammation of the colon can be triggered by a wide-range of factors, from ingesting human food products to parasites and fungi in the cat’s gastrointestinal tract.
 There are also certain diseases, such as hyperthyroidism and diabetes, that can cause or contribute to colitis in cats.
 It is essential to identify the specific cause in each case of feline colitis, so that appropriate diagnosis and treatment can follow.

 Some of the more common causes of colitis in cats are: